Order Registry (LPOR)

 System (NICS) can access our state’s protective orders through the National Crime Information

 Center (NCIC), because the registry transmits qualifying orders to this national database, as well.

-This means that those subjects of a protective order, who are prohibited under federal law from
+This means that those subjects of a protective order, who are prohibited under federal or state law from

 possessing, purchasing, transporting, or selling a firearm or ammunition during the period of the

 order, can be denied a weapon, when they submit an application for purchase through a licensed